 Florida man ate pancakes in middle of busy street, is facing charges, cops say

-He wore patterned green pajama pants and fuzzy slippers and was set to enjoy breakfast.
+He wore patterned green pajama pants and fuzzy-trimmed slippers and was set to enjoy breakfast.
 The only problem?
 He was in the middle of a busy Central Florida street.

 Comments